Peggy Dolan

-Peggy Dolan was a dancer and actress in theater and vaudeville in the 1920s.
+Peggy Dolan was an American dancer and actress in theater and vaudeville in the 1920s.

 Social prominence

 Dolan was from Newark, New Jersey.
 Her parents were Mr. and Mrs. Henry Hoffman Dolan.
 Her grandmother was Mrs. Thomas J. Dolan (née Isabel W. Hoffman) of Villanova, Pennsylvania.
 Peggy was a guest of former New York governor Alfred E. Smith at a birthday party for his son, Alfred E. Smith, Jr., in January 1930.
 The birthday dinner took place at the Patio Lamaze in Palm Beach, Florida.